September 2024 lunar eclipse

-A partial lunar eclipse occurred at the Moon’s ascending node of orbit on Wednesday, September 18, 2024, with an umbral magnitude of 0.0869.
+A partial lunar eclipse occurred at the Moon's ascending node of orbit on Wednesday, September 18, 2024, with an umbral magnitude of 0.0869.
 A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
 A partial lunar eclipse occurs when one part of the Moon is in the Earth's umbra, while the other part is in the Earth's penumbra.
 Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
-Occurring only about 7 hours before perigee (on September 18, 2024, at 09:20 UTC), the Moon's apparent diameter was larger.
-This eclipse also occurred during a supermoon.
+Occurring about 0.4 days before perigee (13:26 UTC, September 18), the Moon's apparent diameter was larger than average, resulting in a supermoon.

 This eclipse was the final partial lunar eclipse of Lunar Saros 118.

 Visibility

 The eclipse was completely visible over North and South America, west Africa, and western Europe, seen rising over western North America and the eastern Pacific Ocean and setting over east Africa, eastern Europe, and west and central Asia.